conan-io/conan-io.github.io/_posts/2020-12-14-New-conan-release-1-32.markdown

 ---
 layout: post
 comments: false
-title: "New validate() Method, First Configurable Generator (msbuild) (Experimental), Renamed Multiple Toolchains & Generators (Methods & Classes), 2 New Meson Toolchains, Improve Lockfile Support for Private Requirements, Support for build_requires to Affect package_id (Workaround)"
+title: "Conan 1.32: New validate() Method, First Configurable Generator (msbuild) (Experimental), Renamed Multiple Toolchains & Generators (Methods & Classes), 2 New Meson Classes, Improve Lockfile Support for Private Requirements, Support for build_requires to Affect package_id (Workaround)"
 ---

 Conan 1.32.0 features a new strategy for defining, detecting, and handling invalid configurations.
 This includes a new method named `validate()`, and a new `package_id` mode named `BINARY_INVALID`.
-It also includes a big refactor of our future toolchain and generators strategy.
-It also includes a new capability, and 2 new generators for Meson.
+It also includes a big refactor of our future toolchain and generators strategy, some new capabilities of generators in general, and 2 new classes for Meson (a Toolchain and a build helper class).
 We've also added some subcommands for dealing with recipes and packages which have no remote associated, and made it possible to deal with lockfiles which contain the same package multiple times in the graph (possible via private requirements).
 Finally, we're excited to show a proven workaround which satisfies a long-standing and high-priority request, which is to optionally include `build_requires` into the `package_id`.
 There are some important side-effects and caveats, to be aware of, so read on to learn about the details.

 ## New Strategy for Invalid Configurations